 In addition to his original songs and unique comedy, his vast repertoire spans the Great American Songbook, Broadway, Adult Contemporary, and American Popular Song from the 1960’s, 70’s and 80’s.
 Wayne conceives, writes and performs his individualized shows for any performance venue, whatever the occasion.

-Wayne debuted Off Broadway in Cabariety at Saint Peter’s Theatre, soon garnering engagements with the legendary Julie Wilson in the Cabaret Comes To Carnegie series and the renowned Gold Star Sardine Bar in Chicago; with recording and cabaret stalwart Margaret Whiting in the long-standing Manhattan 92nd Street Y’s Lyrics and Lyricists series (Johnny Mercer); and with cabaret star Steve Ross and jazz bassist/singer Jay Leonhardt at the Metropolitan Museum of Art Concert Series.
-Wayne co-starred with cabaret veteran William Roy, singing and playing duo-piano in Endangered Elegance, featured in New York at Michael’s Pub (CD: Endangered Elegance – Nonga Records), and the American Cabaret Theatre Festival, as well as on tour for The Asolo Theatre in Sarasota.
+Wayne’s New York debut Off Broadway was in Cabariety at Saint Peter’s Theatre, soon garnering engagements to perform with the legendary Julie Wilson in the Cabaret Comes To Carnegie series and the renowned Gold Star Sardine Bar in Chicago; with recording stalwart Margaret Whiting in the long-standing Manhattan 92nd Street Y’s Lyrics and Lyricists series (Johnny Mercer); and with cabaret star Steve Ross and jazz bassist/singer Jay Leonhardt at the Metropolitan Museum of Art Concert Series.
+Wayne headlined with cabaret veteran William Roy, singing and playing duo-piano in Endangered Elegance, featured at Michael’s Pub (CD: Endangered Elegance – Nonga Records), and the American Cabaret Theatre Festival.

-His appearances at renowned social, sporting and country clubs include New York City’s Metropolitan Club, The Harvard Club, The National Arts Club, The Friars Club, The Players Club; Locust Valley’s Piping Rock Club; Cape Cod’s Wianno Club, Nantucket’s Westmoor Club; Princeton’s Bedens Brook Club, Minneapolis-St. Paul’s Bedens Brook Club Wood Hill Country Club, virtually every club in Palm Beach, Florida, and, to its north and south, The Hobe Sound Yacht Club, The Jupiter Island Club, and the Gulf Stream Bath and Tennis Club; Dallas’ Petroleum Club; Atlanta’s Cherokee Club and Piedmont Driving Club.
+Wayne’s appearances at renowned social, sporting and country clubs include New York City’s Metropolitan Club, Harvard Club, National Arts Club, Friars Club and Players Club; Locust Valley’s Piping Rock Club, Cape Cod’s Wianno Club, Nantucket’s Westmoor Club, Princeton’s Bedens Brook Club, Minneapolis-St. Paul’s Wood Hill Country Club, Dallas’ Petroleum Club, Atlanta’s Cherokee Club and Piedmont Driving Club; Palm Beach’s Bath and Tennis Club, Beach Club, Club Colette, Everglades Club, Mar-a-Lago Club, Palm Beach Country Club and Sailfish Club; and, to its north and south, Hobe Sound Yacht Club, Jupiter Island Club, Gulf Stream Bath and Tennis Club, Key Largo Anglers Club, and Coral Gables’ Riviera Country Club.